 The failure involved a severely cognitively impaired resident who “requires extensive assistance with bed mobility and is occasionally incontinent of urine” with a Braden Scale score that noted the resident’s risk for skin breakdown.
 A review of the resident’s 05/08/2016 through 05/14/2016 Weekly Skin Reports revealed the resident’s facility-acquired pressure sore was first noted on 05/13/2016 as a “Stage II to the sacrum measuring 1.0 centimeters by 1.5 centimeters by 0.1 centimeters.”

 Observation of the resident on the morning of 06/09/2016 found the resident in a reclining position in a day area recliner incontinent of the bladder with the smell of urine.
 The resident had “no dressing to the sacral area” as directed by their physician.

 Aviston Illinois Nursing Home Abuse Lawyers

-If you, or your loved one, have suffered a facility-acquired bedsore or developed a preventable infection while a patient at Aviston Countryside Manor, call the Rosenfeld Injury Lawyers law firm.
+If you, or your loved one, have suffered a facility-acquired bedsore or developed a preventable infection while a patient at Aviston Countryside Manor, call the Rosenfeld Injury Lawyers LLC law firm.
 Our Illinois nursing home attorneys can provide numerous legal options to hold those responsible for your loved one’s harm financially and legally accountable.